anasoid/instancio-petclinic-jpa-example/README.md

 #### Applications

-1. There is two spring boot application present in this repos
+1. There is two spring boot application present in this repos:
-    2. InstancioPetClinicJpaExampleApplication: Console application that generate data in database, should be used with mysql or other server database to be visible.
+    1. __InstancioPetClinicJpaExampleApplication:__ Console application that generate data in database, should be used with mysql or other server database to be visible.
-    3. PetClinicWithDataApplication: Star the original spring pet clinic and generated data in h2 in memory database.
+    1. __PetClinicWithDataApplication:__ Star the original spring pet clinic and generated data in h2 in memory database.

 #### Code